-Kismet seeks to admit an equal number of boys and girls.
-It is a very high priority to admit students from a broad range of ethnic and cultural backgrounds thus; Kismet students have an extraordinary opportunity to develop friendships with, and learn from, children whose experience is very different from their own.
+The Kismet student body represents a broad range of gender, ethnic, and cultural diversity.
+Our students have an extraordinary opportunity to develop friendships and learn from children whose experience is very different from their own.

 Students we cannot accept:

 • Those who have financial resources, social capital, or nourishing experiences that will sustain their potential.

 • Those in need of therapeutic intervention because of emotional or behavioral dysregulation.